 - Box B – Product C (6 lbs) = Total of 6 lbs

 This packing process is different from the other two processes.
 Packing using this process involves separating and then packing different products having the same weight together.
 In simple words, all the products with the same weight will be packed in one box until the weight limit reaches.

-For example, consider there are 3 of Product A (3 lbs), 2 of Product B (2 lbs) and 1 Product A (6 lbs) in one orders.
-Using this process, all the products with similar weight will be packed in one box.
+For example, consider there are 3 of Product A (3 lbs), 2 of Product B (2 lbs), and 1 Product A (6 lbs) in one order.
+Using this process, all the products with similar weights will be packed in one box.
 The image shows the products packed based on their weight.

 - Box A – 2 x Product A (2 lbs) = Total 4 lbs

 But since the package can still contain an additional 6 lbs, the other product with 6 lbs weight can be added to this box.